Sweet Home Alabama (film): Plot

-Andrew arrives to surprise Melanie, but upon discovering her true background and that she is married, he angrily leaves.
-He later returns, saying he still wants to marry her, and the wedding is set into motion.
+Andrew arrives to surprise Melanie, but upon discovering her true background and marriage, he angrily leaves.
+He soon returns to apologize and the wedding is set into motion.
 Melanie's New York friends arrive.
 While visiting a restaurant/resort with a glassblowing gallery, they admire its glass sculptures.
 Melanie realizes that Jake is the artist and owns the resort.

-During Melanie and Andrew's wedding at the Carmichael estate, Wallace Buford, Melanie's attorney, halts the ceremony.
-He has the divorce papers, which Melanie hadn't signed.
-As Melanie is about to sign the papers, she realizes that her love for Jake is still there.
-She tells Andrew that she gave her heart to Jake and never got it back.
-She and Andrew wish each other well; Kate then berates Melanie and her mother, for which Melanie punches Kate.
-Before running off to find Jake, she tells everyone who is friends and family of the bride to stick around.
+During Melanie and Andrew's wedding at the Carmichael estate, Melanie's attorney, Wallace Buford, arrives to stop the ceremony, declaring Melanie never signed the divorce papers.
+Realizing she still loves Jake, Melanie does not sign and cancels the wedding.
+She and Andrew wish each other well, though Kate berates Melanie and insults Pearl.
+Melanie punches Kate before rushing off to search for Jake.

-Melanie finds Jake at the beach planting lightning rods in the sand to create more glass sculptures.
-She tells him they are still married, and they return to what would have been Melanie and Andrew's wedding reception, where they have their first dance as husband and wife.
+Melanie finds him at the beach planting lightning rods in the sand to create more glass sculptures.
+She informs him they are still married.
+The couple celebrate with friends and family back at the bar and have their first dance as husband and wife.

 A mid-credits sequence shows that they have a baby daughter, Melanie continues to thrive as a designer, and Jake opens a "Deep South Glass" franchise in New York.
-Andrew is engaged to a girl named Erin Vanderbilt.
+Andrew becomes engaged to Erin Vanderbilt.

-Cast

-In addition, Dakota Fanning and Thomas Curtis appear briefly as the childhood versions of Melanie and Jake, respectively.

-Production

-Casting

-Charlize Theron was considered for the lead role before Reese Witherspoon was cast.

-Katharine Towne was cast as Witherspoon's character's assistant who ultimately ends up marrying the Patrick Dempsey character, but all other scenes were dropped in the final cut.